SouraTR/emapper2gbk/README.rst

 Starting from fasta and `Eggnog-mapper <http://eggnog-mapper.embl.de/>`__ annotation files, build a gbk file that is suitable for metabolic network reconstruction with `Pathway Tools <http://bioinformatics.ai.sri.com/ptools/>`__.
 Adds the GO terms and EC numbers annotations in the genbank file.
 There are two main modes:

 * **genes mode**: suitable when a list of isolated genes/proteins have been annotated with Eggnog-mapper, typically the gene catalogue of a metagenome.
-In that case, there is one annotation file and multiple genomes/proteomes that will contain a subset of the genes present in the annotated gene catalogue.
-The purpose is to create a genbank file with the genes and annotations that matches each genome (Metagenomic species core genome, Metagenomic-assembled genome...) content.
-The creation of genbanks can be performed in parallel by providing directories (with matching names for genome and proteome files) as inputs.
-In that case, you can give as organism name "metagenome" or "bacteria".

 * **genomes mode**: usually when focusing on a single organism, with a `.gff` file.
 The creation of genbanks can be performed in parallel by providing directories (with matching names for genomes, proteomes and annotation files) as inputs.